cliffjsgit/class7-slides/slides.md

 # Exercise 13.1
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "strip_and_lower" will not be checked aside from ability to run.
-#
 # 1. Write a function named "strip_and_lower" that reads "emma.txt", breaks each
 # line into words, strips whitespace and punctuation from the words, and
 # converts them to lowercase.
 Nothing should be returned at this time.